ikalu/code2040Challenge/README.md

 CODE2040 API Challenge
 ======================
 Doing this challenge was interesting; I learnt new things that I probably would not have as of today.
-In each of the stages ofthe challenge, I can boast of having learnt a thing or two.
+In each of the stages of the challenge, I can boast of having learnt a thing or two.

 **In general, I tried to implement some design principles such as`SOLID principle` and `DRY principle`.**